terraform-redhat/terraform-rhcs-rosa-hcp/README.md

 - rosa-cluster-hcp: Handles the core configuration and provisioning of the ROSA HCP cluster, including cluster networking, security settings and other essential components.
 - vpc: Handles the configuration and provisioning of the Virtucal Private Cloud (VPC) infrastracture required for hosting the ROSA HCP cluster and it's associated resources.

-The primary sub-modules responsible for ROSA HCP cluster creation includes optional configurations for setting up account roles, oeprator roles and OIDC config/provider.
+The primary sub-modules responsible for ROSA HCP cluster creation includes optional configurations for setting up account roles, operator roles and OIDC config/provider.
 This comprehensive module handles the entire process of provisioning and configuring ROSA HCP clusters in your AWS environment.

 ## Pre-requisites